Gym bros are all about curls for the girls and selling tickets to the gun show.

 It’s hard to beat isolation work for targeting your biceps and triceps.
 But who wants a full 30 days of nothing but curls?

-Lucky for you, the 30 day arms exercise challenge will sculpt your arms with a mix of isolation exercises and compound movements.
+Lucky for you, the 30 day arm challenge will sculpt your arms with a mix of isolation exercises and compound movements.

-The arms exercise challenge consists of 4 full weeks of arm exercises that you can do at home or at the gym.
-With just a pair of dumbbells, you should see major improvements in arm definition over the course of the month.
+The arm challenge consists of 4 full weeks of arm exercises that you can do at home or at the gym.
+With just a pair of dumbbells, you should see major improvements in arm definition over the course of the month — you’ll definitely want to post your 30 day arm challenge before and after!

 And don’t sweat the details.
-The 30 day challenge includes detailed exercise descriptions, training and diet tips, plus all 30 days of arm workouts.
+The 30 day arm challenge includes detailed exercise descriptions, training and diet tips, plus all 30 days of arm workouts women will love.

 Change into your favorite gym tank, click the button below, and get ready to watch your guns grow!